 Before you enter T-DROP, you should carefully consider whether it is the best decision for you to enter with 28, 29, or 30 years of service credit or even thereafter.
 The T-DROP plan is a 10-year plan with monthly deposits and thereafter pays interest only on the account balance.
 Be sure to consider your life plan and your work life intentions before entering into T-DROP too early.
 If you are about to have a materially higher salary after entering T-DROP, then T-DROP could be a big mistake for you.
-Call ATRS if you have questions.
-Also feel free to call me directly!
+If you plan to work 15 more years after accruing 28 years of service, then entering T-DROP too soon will cause unnecessary early penalties for you.
+Please call ATRS if you have questions.
+You may also feel free to call me directly.
 My direct line is 501-682-1820.
 My email address is georgeh@artrs.gov.
-I have also attached a T-DROP FAQ for you to review.
+I have also attached a T-DROP FAQ for review.